Q: Why I am not able to log on to Blackboard, though able to get on to myWSU?

 Q: When can students able to access their courses?

 Ans: Course enrollments should be up to date with your current list of enrollments as seen in the portal (myWSU).
 If you are registered for a course and have no holds due to payment/etc., and see the course only in your portal list but not Blackboard, please submit a Help Request Form for resolution.
-Please note: Students may be registered for a course and see it in myWSU and not in Blackboard if the instructor has made the course unavailable.
-If you are not sure if this is the case contact your instructor or us and we will check the course settings for you.
+Please note: Students may be registered for a course and see it in myWSU and not in Blackboard if the instructor has not made the course available.
+If you are not sure if this is the case, contact your instructor, or us, and we will check the course settings for you.

 Q: Why is the text in my course scrolling off to the right and hidden by items?